 -

-Meredith Theus of Cornell University for a project titled "Effects of plant photosynthetic pathway on greenhouse gas emissions from Northeastern wetlands"
+Meredith Theus of Cornell University - "Effects of plant photosynthetic pathway on greenhouse gas emissions from Northeastern wetlands"

 Abstract

-Andrea J. Tirrell of University of Maine for a project titled "A sky island perspective: New England alpine plant distributions through 40 years of global change"
+Andrea J. Tirrell of University of Maine - "A sky island perspective: New England alpine plant distributions through 40 years of global change"

 Abstract